GEOLOGICAL HIERARCHY

 Fracture becomes foundation.

-Heat and pressure reshape internal compostion across extended duration.
+Heat and pressure reshape internal composition across extended duration.

 Matter changes form while preserving existence.